numbat70/ur/brexit.md

-# Brexit - Research Summary
+# In Progress - Brexit - Research Summary

 We have been researching Brexit with business customers for well over a year now.
 There has been a journey of peoples attitudes: